canonical/encrypt-cloud-image/docs/explanation/building.md

 4. Build a cloud image using CPC's tooling https://github.com/ubuntu-bartenders/ubuntu-old-fashioned/blob/master/scripts/ubuntu-bartender/ubuntu-bartender

-Steps marked as optional are only required if needed features are not available on the packaged versions avaiable in the Ubuntu archive.
+Steps marked as optional are only required if needed features are not available on the packaged versions available in the Ubuntu archive.

 ## 1. Build snapd
 TODO (straight forward)